Haroon (singer): Burka Avenger

 Time magazine named Burka Avenger as one of the most influential characters of 2013.
 Haroon said he created the series as a way to emphasise the importance of girls' education in Pakistan and abroad, as well as issues such as equality and discrimination.
 The show features Jiya, an "inspirational school teacher" whose alter ego is a burka-wearing super-heroine that fights for justice, peace and education for all.

 Taazi.com

-In 2015 Haroon launched Pakistan’s first of its kind digital content delivery platform called Taazi.com, which aimed to combat piracy in a country where music and movies have a high piracy rate.
-Taazi.com has developed a unique mobile telecom integrated billing system, which allows users to pay via their mobile phone balances for online music, TV shows and movies.
+In 2015 Haroon launched Pakistan’s first digital content delivery platform called Taazi.com, which aimed to combat piracy.
+Taazi.co developed a mobile telecom integrated billing system, which allows users to pay via their mobile phone balances.
 Taazi.com was discontinued in 2020.